Self-doubt and impostor syndrome

 • Prevent burnout.
 Use these strategies to help identify risks and prevent burnout for yourself.

 • Resilience.
-Try this tool to help you bounce back after a health, personal or work crisis.
+Try using this tool to help you bounce back after a health, personal or work crisis.
 This resource helps you develop healthy coping strategies to deal with life's challenges.

 • Work-life balance tips.
 Balancing your work and personal life can be challenging and stressful at times.
 These tips and strategies can help.